SR&ED Capital Expenditures Policy

 Generally, a claimant carrying on a business in Canada in a tax year may, in calculating income from the business for the year, deduct expenditures for the prosecution of SR&ED carried on in Canada that relates to a business of the claimant.

-The first step to claiming an SR&ED capital expenditure made before 2014 is to determine whether the SR&ED expenditure is current or capital in nature.
+To claim an SR&ED capital expenditure made after December 15, 2024, you must first determine whether the SR&ED expenditure is current or capital in nature.
 The distinction between current and capital is important because of the difference in investment tax credit (ITC) refundability rates for certain corporations.
-The distinction is also important because some expenses that would normally be capital for accounting and tax purposes which would be deducted over many years, are fully deductible in the year as SR&ED expenditures.
+The distinction is also important because some expenses that would normally be capital for accounting and tax purposes and would be deducted over many years, are fully deductible in the year as SR&ED expenditures.

-For more information on rates of refundable ITC, please refer to the SR&ED Investment Tax Credit Policy.
+For more information on rates of refundable ITC, refer to the SR&ED Investment Tax Credit Policy, Appendix A.

-Current expenditures made before 2014 on or in respect of SR&ED are considered to be those expenditures that do not result in the acquisition of land, a leasehold interest in land, or property that would otherwise be depreciable property (see section 5.0) to the claimant.
+Current expenditures made after December 15, 2024, on or in respect of SR&ED are considered to be those expenditures that do not result in the acquisition of land, a leasehold interest in land, or property that would otherwise be depreciable property (see section 5.0) to the claimant.

-Capital expenditures made before 2014 for the prosecution of SR&ED carried on in Canada are only those expenditures that result in the acquisition of property that would be the claimant's depreciable property, other than a building or a leasehold interest in a building (see section 7.2).
+Capital expenditures for property acquired after December 15, 2024, for the prosecution of SR&ED carried on in Canada are only those expenditures that result in the acquisition of property that would be the claimant's depreciable property, other than a building (see Section 7.2.1) or a leasehold interest in a building (see section 7.2).
 Expenditures for non-depreciable property such as the acquisition of land, property that is described in a claimant's inventory, or eligible capital property (such as goodwill) cannot be included in the pool of deductible SR&ED expenditures as an SR&ED capital expenditure (see section 7.1).

-The next steps to claiming an SR&ED capital expenditure are to determine whether the capital expenditures made before 2014 are for SR&ED carried on in or outside Canada (see section 7.3) and when the property became available for use (see section 3.3).
+The next steps to claiming an SR&ED capital expenditure are to determine whether the capital expenditures made after December 15, 2024, are for SR&ED carried on in or outside Canada (see section 7.3) and when the property became available for use (see section 3.3).

-When a claimant sells their SR&ED capital property, the tax treatment of the proceeds may vary depending on whether a deduction for the property has previously been claimed (see section 9.0).
+When a claimant sells their SR&ED depreciable property, the tax treatment of the proceeds may vary depending on whether a deduction for the property has previously been claimed (see section 9.0).

-If an expenditure was not claimed on Form T661, Scientific Research and Experimental Development (SR&ED) Expenditures Claim by the reporting deadline, this will cause the expenditure to be classified as a normal business expense or outlay in accordance with the Act.
-For example, an expenditure to acquire depreciable property, which would have been an SR&ED capital expenditure deductible in the year had the filing requirements been met, would generally be treated as an acquisition of depreciable property.
+If a capital expenditure was not claimed on Form T661, Scientific Research and Experimental Development (SR&ED) Expenditures Claim by the reporting deadline, it will be classified as a depreciable property on Form T2SCH8, Capital Cost Allowance (CCA), in accordance with the Act.

-For more information on the reporting deadline, please refer to the SR&ED Filing Requirements Policy.
+For more information on the reporting deadline, refer to the SR&ED Filing Requirements Policy.

 Subsection 13(21) Definition of "depreciable property"